mozilla/klaatu/README.md

 - ```--private-browsing-enabled```: If your experiment runs within private browsing windows please include this option.
 - ```--run-update-test```: Includes the update test in the test run using Firefox Nightly.
 - ```--experiment```: Path to the experiment you want to test.

-## Using the docker hub image

-To use the docker hub image, you must mount your local dir as a volume in the container.
-I suggest mounting the volume like `-v {LOCAL-DIR}:/code/test_files`.

-Here is an example: ```docker run --rm --name "klaatu" -v $PWD/{PATH-TO-XPI-FOLDER}:/code/test_files mozilla/klaatu:latest tox -e exp-tests -- --experiment=test_files/{NAME-OF-FILE}.xpi --html=report.html```